When it comes to a viral rash in a baby, there are many potential causes.

 - runny nose

 The virus does not usually cause serious symptoms,.
-However, the CDC indicate that some babies could experience bleeding problems or brain infections, although this is rare.
+However, the

 A vaccine is available for rubella, and doctors usually administer it in combination with the measles and mumps vaccine.
 It’s known as the MMR vaccine.